What It Is: Substance Abuse

 - Other mental or emotional angst, such as symptoms of anxiety and/or depression

-One of the biggest challenges to treating substance abuse is people agreeing that 1) there is a problem, and 2) they’re willing to get help in order to address it.
+One of the biggest challenges to treating teen substance abuse is people agreeing that 1) there is a problem, and 2) they’re willing to get help in order to address it.
 This can often involve a battle, because people who abuse substances tend to argue that they have it under control.
 However, once they agree to seek treatment, there are a number of powerful resources available to help overcome their addiction to the substance and gain back control of living their lives.

-Sobriety is often a necessary life-long commitment for someone undergoing treatment for substance abuse, and this can be an incredibly daunting, challenging idea.
+Sobriety is often a necessary life-long commitment for someone undergoing substance abuse treatment, and this can be an incredibly daunting, challenging idea.
 This is one reason why the most effective and lasting recoveries are with people who don’t try to do it alone, but with the help of a therapist and/or residential treatment staff.
 A therapist can offer a person physical and mental support as they begin to withdrawal from the substance, understanding as to what they’re experiencing, and provide insight in examining what the underlying stressful issues are and how they can more healthily and successfully be addressed.
 Once people begin to feel safe and supported in looking at those underlying emotional issues, they can feel a renewed sense of hope that change and improvement is actually possible.

 Often one of the most powerful types of therapy for people struggling with Substance Abuse is group therapy.
 Because it’s often difficult for people to identify the effects and severity of their own substance abuse, talking with others can provide an honest mirror that reflects the severity of their own situation.
 Beyond this, a group can also create a sense of accountability and encouragement among people who are speaking honestly about what they’re experiencing and what efforts they’re making to change.
 Lastly, group therapy provides a safe environment where people feel understood and acknowledged, regardless of the struggles they face.
 This acceptance and non-judgment can be a powerful motivating force on the road to recovery.